cyberark/conjur-quickstart/README.md

    docker exec -it bot_app bash
    ```

-1. Generate a Conjur token
+1. Generate an authentication token

-   Generate a Conjur token using the BotApp API key stored in the `my_app_data` file:
+   Generate an authentication token using the BotApp API key stored in the `my_app_data` file:
    ```
    curl -d "<BotApp API Key>" -k https://proxy/authn/myConjurAccount/host%2FBotApp%2FmyDemoApp/authenticate > /tmp/conjur_token
    ```

-   The Conjur token is stored in the `conjur_token` file.
+   The token is stored in the `conjur_token` file.

 1. Fetch the secret